elastic/kibana/core_plugins/README.md

 There are several reasons why we want to keep core plugins independent, e.g.:

 - It forces us to treat internal and external plugins the same.
-They get the same access to Kibana apis, they get the same build treatment, etc. That means we treat external plugins as a true first-class citizen.
+They get the same access to Kibana APIs, they get the same build treatment, etc. That means we treat external plugins as true first-class citizens.
-- Plugins can't import modules in the Kibana platform, e.g.
+- Plugins can't import modules from the Kibana platform, e.g.
   `import x from '../../platform/x'`.
 The only way a plugin can receive anything from outside itself is by depending on it in its own `package.json` or have it injected from the Kibana platform (or Kibana plugins it depends on) when